singular-gpispace/pfd-parallel/README.md

 `libssh2`  is not built with the OpenSSL backend on all systems.
 Additionally, some versions available via package manager might not be compatible with OpenSSH's default settings.
-For those reasons, we highly recommend building `libssh2` 1.9 from scratch.
+For those reasons, it is highly recommended to build `libssh2` 1.9 from scratch.
 Doing so is however straightforward thanks to CMake.
 As additional dependencies `OpenSSL` and `Zlib` are required (for this any package manager version should be sufficient).
 Also, unless `Libssh2_ROOT` is